Augmented Reality Poised To Transform The Future of eCommerce

 64% of the leading ecommerce companies are going to invest in augmented reality in the coming year.
 (Source)

-The Indian augmented reality industry has the potential to grow to USD 5.9 billion and USD 0.5 billion respectively by 2022.
+The Indian augmented reality industry has the potential to grow to USD 5.9 billion by 2022.
 (Source)

 Augmented reality has now reached such impressive levels and lets you see what a piece of merchandise looks like in reality before you buy it.
 With AR in ecommerce, it’s possible to take a look at a product from every angle, from every perspective you want, and look more closely into product details.